-Djola Branner is an interdisciplinary artist/educator who combines movement, sound and light to create compelling portraits of American life for the stage.
+Djola Branner (he/him) is an interdisciplinary artist/educator/administrator who combines movement, sound and light to create compelling portraits of American life for the stage.
 His original full-length and one-act dramas give voice to individuals historically absent from the theatre, and explore the broad range of identities and cultural experiences that define 21st century America.

 Branner’s professional life has been defined by a passion for scripting, staging and performing original drama, and that passion has defined his approach to teaching as well.
-His classrooms/studios are marked by a commitment to unearthing each student/artist’s authentic voice through an integration of theatrical disciplines, and a challenge to examine the cultural context of his/her work.
-He has taught dance, acting and dramatic writing for more than twenty years in community and academic settings including City College of San Francisco, Stanford University, University of Minnesota, Macalester College and American Musical and Dramatic Academy.
+His classrooms/studios are marked by a commitment to unearthing each student/artist’s authentic voice through an integration of theatrical disciplines, and a challenge to examine the cultural context of each student/artist’s work.
+Branner has taught dance, acting and dramatic writing for more than thirty years in community and academic settings including City College of San Francisco, Stanford University, University of Minnesota, Macalester College, the American Musical & Dramatic Academy and Amherst College.

-He is a graduate of San Francisco State University where he earned an MA in Creative Arts, Interdisciplinary Studies, and The New School for Drama where he earned an MFA in Theatre.
+He is a graduate of San Francisco State University where he earned an MA in Creative Arts, Interdisciplinary Studies, and The New School for Drama/Actors Studio Drama School where he earned an MFA in Playwriting.

 He is a member of the Dramatists’ Guild.